-In the first meeting of the European Political Community Summit held in Prague, leaders of Armenia, Azerbaijan, France, and the European Council agreed to let the European Union send a civilian EU mission to delineate the borders of Armenia and Azerbaijan.
+On the sidelines of the first meeting of the European Political Community Summit held in the Czech capital Prague, Armenian, Azerbaijani, French leaders and the top official of the European Council agreed to send a civilian EU delegation to delineate the borders of Armenia and Azerbaijan.

-The Armenian Prime Minister Nikol Pashinyan, Azerbaijani President Ilham Aliyev, French President Emmanuel Macron, and European Council President Charles Michel met for several hours on the sidelines during the first meeting of the European Political Community Summit held in Prague.
+The Armenian Prime Minister Nikol Pashinyan, Azerbaijani President Ilham Aliyev, French President Emmanuel Macron, and European Council President Charles Michel met for several hours.

-The statement said: “There was an agreement by Armenia to facilitate a civilian EU mission alongside the border with Azerbaijan.
-Azerbaijan agreed to cooperate with this mission as far as it is concerned.”
+The statement released after the meeting said: “There was an agreement by Armenia to facilitate a civilian EU mission alongside the border with Azerbaijan.
+Azerbaijan agreed to cooperate with this mission as far as it is concerned."

-According to a joint statement issued after the talks held between the mission will start in October for a maximum of two months.
+The mission will start in October and continue for a maximum period of two months.

 Macron said: “The aim of this mission is to build confidence and, through its reports, to contribute to the border commissions.”

-On Thursday, Ilham Aliyev tweeted: “We will restore Karabakh and Zangezur.
+Ilham Aliyev, on Thursday, tweeted: “We will restore Karabakh and Zangezur.
 It is our national idea.”

-But the next day, on Friday Aliyev said that he hopes that they are gradually getting closer to peace and that he appreciates Charles Michel's efforts to that end.
-He added that with each meeting in Brussels, they are getting closer to peace.
+But the next day, he said that he hopes they are gradually getting closer to peace and that he appreciates Charles Michel's efforts to that end.

-Pashinyan also held a meeting with Turkish President Recep Tayyip Erdogan.
+Pashinyan also held a meeting with Turkish President Recep Tayyip Erdogan in Prague.
 This was the first time an Armenian and Turkish leader met since Erdogan met Serzh Sargsyan in 2010 in Washington.